The role of disorder in the synthesis of metastable zinc zirconium nitrides: Results

-Although only the WS phase is reported in the Materials Project database (\ce{ZrZnN2}, mp-1014244),\cite{osti_1337299, jain2013commentary} this unexplored Zn-Zr-N phase space could host a variety of different structures.
-Many methods exist to determine possible polymorphs and predict synthesizable compounds,\cite{woodley2008crystal} ranging from simple ionic substitution, to kinetically limited minimization (KLM)\cite{zawadzki2014modeling}, random structure searches,\cite{pickard2011ab} or more expensive evolutionary and genetic algorithms.\cite{oganov2011evolutionary} Since no single method is fully representative of configurational space, we use the combined methods of KLM,\cite{zawadzki2014modeling} the polymorph sampler method using random structure searching,\cite{stevanovic2016sampling} and ionic substitution of prototypes from other ternary nitrides\cite{greenaway2020combinatorial} to predict 28 unique possible ordered \ce{ZnZrN2} polymorphs and assess their relative phase stability.
-We classify these polymorphs into six distinct structure prototype classes, with representative crystals for each of these structure prototypes depicted in Figure \ref{fig:prototypes}(a), and adopt a naming convention from binary analogs as follows: rocksalt-derived ("RS") is an fcc anion lattice with cations in O\textsubscript{h}-coordinated voids, wurtzite-derived ("WZ") exhibits a structurally face-centered tetragonal anion lattice with tetrahedral coordinated cations, zincblende-derived ("ZB", i.e. chalcopyrite) is an fcc anion lattice with cations in every other tetrahedral void, wurtsalt ("WS") presents alternating layers of octahedrally coordinated Zr and tetrahedrally coordinated Zn (as discussed previously), and boron-nitride-derived ("BN") exhibits hexagonal sheets of various stackings (similar to graphite, but a 3D structure with \textit{M}-N bonds between c-axis layers).
-An additional compound, with alternating 2D layers corresponding to the mineral litharge (PbO, with a space group $P4/nmm$) and the mineral massicot (PbO, with a space group $P2_1ca$), we name with the amalgam ``lithicot'' ("LC").
-We also separately categorize heavily distorted versions of three of these prototypes with the prefix ``d-'', using a tolerance developed from a structure matching algorithm (see SI for classification scheme details).
-The structure class "d-HX" (HX = hexagonal) represents structures that are distortions between BN and WZ, which are commensurate to one another.
-We note that \ce{Zn3N2} crystallizes in an anti-bixbyite-derived phase (``BX''), which is observed experimentally, but this structure is not included in our set of prototypes since deriving an analogous topotactic \ce{ZnZrN2} BX structure requires removing atoms and is not trivial.
+The resulting 28 polymorphs are classified into six distinct structure prototype classes, with representative crystals for each of these structure prototypes depicted in \autoref{fig:prototypes}(a), and adopt a naming convention from binary analogs as follows: rocksalt-derived ("RS") is an fcc anion sublattice with cations in O\textsubscript{h}-coordinated voids, wurtzite-derived ("WZ") exhibits a structurally face-centered tetragonal anion lattice with tetrahedral coordinated cations, zincblende-derived ("ZB", i.e. chalcopyrite) is an fcc anion sublattice with cations in every other tetrahedral void, wurtsalt ("WS") presents alternating layers of octahedrally coordinated Zr and tetrahedrally coordinated Zn (as discussed previously), and boron-nitride-derived ("BN") exhibits hexagonal sheets of various stackings (similar to graphite, but a 3D structure with \textit{M}-N bonds between c-axis layers and the key distinction that the c-axis bonds lengths are nearly equal to the in-plane bond lengths\cite{limpijumnong2001theoretical}).
+An additional compound, with alternating 2D layers corresponding to layers of the mineral litharge (PbO, with a space group $P4/nmm$) and the mineral massicot (PbO, with a space group $P2_1ca$), respectively, we name with the amalgam ``lithicot'' ("LC"; we were also unable to locate an existing mineral name).
+The heavily distorted versions of three of these prototypes are categorized separately, with the prefix ``d-'', using a tolerance developed from a structure matching algorithm; see Supplemental Materials (SM) for classification scheme details.
+The structure class "d-HX" (HX = hexagonal) represents structures that are distortions between BN and WZ, which are related to one another through a displacive transformation. \ce{Zn3N2} crystallizes in an anti-bixbyite-derived phase (``BX''), which is observed experimentally, but this structure is not included in our set of prototypes since deriving an analogous topotactic \ce{ZnZrN2} BX structure requires removing atoms and is not trivial.